67arvind/Market-Segmentation-using-clustring-model-intermediate-project/README.md

 Customer Retention Strategies: Identify at-risk segments and develop retention strategies, such as personalized offers or loyalty programs.
 Product Development: Use insights to create new insurance products or credit card features that cater to the unique needs of different segments.
 # Technologies Used
-Python
+• Python
 • Pandas (for data manipulation)
 • NumPy (for numerical analysis)
 • Scikit-learn (for clustering algorithms)
 • Matplotlib/Seaborn (for data visualization)
 # Getting Started
 • Clone the repository or download the files.
-Install the required packages: pip install -r requirements.txt Run the Jupyter Notebook (market_segmentation_model.ipynb) to explore the analysis and segmentation process.
+•Install the required packages: pip install -r requirements.txt
+• Run the Jupyter Notebook (market_segmentation_model.ipynb) to explore the analysis and segmentation process.

 License
 • This project is licensed under the MIT License.